finos/common-domain-model/documentation/source/documentation.rst

   }

 **Stereotype values**, such as ``postExecution`` in the above example, are specified for the purpose of supporting analytical queries and navigation tools at some further point down the road.
-The values are controlled by the grammar.

-The CDM convention is that class names start with a capital letter.
+The Rosetta convention is that class names start with a capital letter.
 Class names need to be unique across the model, including with respect to rule names.
 Both those are controlled by the Rosetta Workbench grammar.

 Attributes
 ~~~~~~~~~~